rsarfati/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Research Analyst on the dynamic stochastic general equilibrium (DSGE) team in the Macroeconomic and Monetary Studies function at the NY Fed.
+I am a Senior Research Analyst at the NY Fed, working with the dynamic stochastic general equilibrium (DSGE) team on academic research, policy analysis, forecasting, and model development.

+I also develop and maintain the [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl) package (in the open-source Julia programming language) for solving, estimating, and forecasting DSGE models.
+I am also a developer of the [SMC.jl](https://github.com/FRBNY-DSGE/SMC.jl) package, which implements variants of the Sequential Monte Carlo (SMC) sampling algorithm the approximation of posterior distributions.